 Improve the Wound Healing Process

-There is also a small amount of research suggesting that collagen protein may help to improve the wound healing process.
+There is also a small body of evidence that suggests collagen protein may help to improve the wound healing process.

 A 2011 study published in the Journal of the Science of Food and Agriculture found that rats who were given collagen demonstrated significantly quicker wound closure times.
 On top of that, the wound sites of collagen-dosed rats also demonstrated significantly better tissue regeneration.

 A further 2015 study published in the Journal of Food and Nutrition Research also came to a similar conclusion.
-While there appears to be very little risk involved in taking collagen for healing your wounds, the jury is still out on whether or not it’s as effective for humans as it is for rats.
+While there appears to be very little risk involved in taking collagen for healing your wounds, the jury is still out on whether or not it’s as effective in humans as it is in rats.